AdityaDeshmukh45/ProfileCard/README.md

-# Quiz_Game
+# ProfileCard
-In this project I havw created a simple Quix game using C++ .
+In this project I have created my profile card using HTML and CSS.